-Representatives of Council
+Representatives of Council to External Committees

-The following external Committees require Council to elect representatives for a one year term:-
+The following external Committees require Council to elect representatives for a oneyear term: -

 1. Narromine Health Council

 (To bring local health needs and issues to the attention of the Health Service; participate in service planning and delivery; promote and improve the health of the local community in partnership with the Health Service and others; develop and strengthen networks and links within the community).